rrbanda/template-quarkus-simple/README.md

 ---

-**⏩ Test It in Red Hat Developer Hub** → The new service should appear in the catalog.
+**Test It in Red Hat Developer Hub** → The new service should appear in the catalog.

 ## Building catalog-info.yaml
 ### **🛠 Step 3: Build `catalog-info.yaml` Incrementally** and Register the service in Red Hat Developer Hub by **building `catalog-info.yaml` step by step**.